Supply Management: Cementing Canadian Food Security

 • Supply management has been weakened by recent trade deals, which provide foreign countries greater access to the Canadian dairy market.

-• Overreliance on dairy imports puts ownership of our food supply in the hands of foreign suppliers and governments.
+• Overreliance on dairy imports puts decision-making and ownership of our food supply in the hands of foreign suppliers and governments.
 That means we are more vulnerable to global issues beyond our control, like economic boom-and-bust, natural disasters, and even conflicts between governments.
+Instead, we choose the ability to stand strong at home.

-• Many dairy farmers in Canada are implementing practices to further protect the environment as the sector works towards reaching net zero by 2050.
-For the dairy sector, “net zero” means achieving a balance of emissions produced and those reduced or sequestered on farm.
+• Many dairy farmers in Canada are implementing practices to further protect the environment as the sector works towards net zero by 2050.
+For the dairy sector, “net zero” means achieving a balance between greenhouse gas emissions produced and those reduced or sequestered on farms.

 The COVID-19 crisis was a stark reminder of the responsibility of countries to ensure their populations have reliable access to safe, nutritious foods.
-It also showed us the weakness of a model that relies disproportionately on our traditional trading partners for supplies.
+It also showed us the risk of a model that relies disproportionately on trading partners for medical supplies.

-Thanks to the coordination and collaboration inherent under supply management, the dairy sector was able to quickly adjust to an unpredictable landscape in a relatively short period of time.
-The dairy industry continues to meet changing demands as efficiently as possible.
+Thanks to the coordination and collaboration inherent under supply management, the dairy sector was able to act collectively to adjust to this shock in a relatively short period of time.
+The dairy industry continues to meet changing demands as efficiently as possible today.

-Canada’s dairy sector generates ample economic activity – especially in rural communities, which need it most.
-The sector creates the equivalent of 195,000 full-time jobs while each year contributing $19 billion to our GDP and $3.25 billion in tax revenues.
+Canada’s dairy sector generates ample economic activity and helps to sustain specialized expert roles, particularly in rural communities, which need it most.
+The sector supports over 270,000 full-time equivalent jobs, contributes $28 billion to Canada’s GDP, and generates $9 billion in tax revenue annually.

-Dairy farmers and processors across the country also donate millions of dollars’ worth of products to Canadian food banks every year.
-During the COVID-19 pandemic, dairy farmers and processors donated more than $10-million worth of dairy products to local food banks.
+Dairy farmers and processors across the country also donate millions of dollars’ worth of products to Canadian food banks each year.
+While food banks are not a permanent solution to food insecurity, these contributions help support members of the communities in times of need.
+During the 1st year of the COVID-19 pandemic, dairy farmers and processors donated more than $10-million worth of dairy products to local food banks.

 Sources

-(1) Centre for Studies in Food Security, Ryerson University, October 2020
+(1) Centre for Studies in Food Security, Toronto Metropolitan University, October 2020